 I cover general news of all kinds.
-Political and economic stories are important in China, and I am also keen to shoot features.
+Political and economic stories as well as features.

 When I developed and printed black-and-white film for the first time in my high school photo club, I watched the image gradually emerge in the developer.
 I still remember how excited I was at the time, and I was first struck by the power of this medium to capture emotions and moments.